slu-soc5650/course-website/content/getting-started/index.md

 3. GitHub Desktop is a client for interacting with GitHub that makes downloading and uploading files a breeze.
 You can download it from the developer's [website](http://desktop.github.com).

+### ArcGIS
+Additionally, you will want to decide if you want to run ArcGIS on your computer.
+ArcGIS requires Microsoft Windows, which means that you need a Windows computer or an Apple computer *with Windows installed*.
+ESRI, the company that makes ArcGIS, also maintains a list of the [system requirements](http://desktop.arcgis.com/en/arcmap/10.3/get-started/system-requirements/arcgis-desktop-system-requirements.htm) that your computer must meet.
+If your computer meets these requirements and you would like a student license for ArcGIS, send Chris a direct message on Slack asking for a license.
+Student licenses are good for one year, and are free!

+If you have an Apple computer, make sure it [meets Microsoft 10's requirements](https://www.microsoft.com/en-us/windows/windows-10-specifications) before purchasing any software.
+You will need a *minimum* of 50 GB of free space on your hard drive in my experience.
+Go to the Apple Menu, and then choose `About this Mac > Storage` to check out how much space you have free.

+Installing Windows on an Apple computer requires two pieces:

+1. You need a Windows license, which you can purchase through [Microsoft's education program](http://www.onthehub.com/microsoft-windows-10-education-for-students/?utm_source=ms-student-page&utm_medium=microsoft-site&utm_campaign=windows10) for $9.95
+2. You need a means for installing Windows on your Mac.
+You can use Apple's [Bootcamp](https://support.apple.com/en-us/HT201468), which is free but requires you to boot up in either Windows *or* macOS, or you can buy a [Parallels Desktop for Mac](https://www.parallels.com/products/desktop/) license that allows you to use Windows and macOS simultaneously.
+Parallels can be purchased at a 50% discount through their [Student Edition program](http://onthehub.com/parallels/).
+The Student Edition costs $39.99 per year.

+All told, you can get ArcGIS running on your Mac for between $10 and $50 for the semester.
+Set-up takes a couple of hours, so be prepared for a time investment to get this up and running.
+I also strongly recommend backing up your entire computer using Apple's [Time Machine](https://support.apple.com/en-us/HT201250) before making a large change to your system like this.[^2]

 ## Get Access to Books
 There are a number of different books required for this course.
 Each book has been selected to correspond with one or more of the course objectives. **Before January 22nd**, please purchase copies of the first three books and decide if you would like a physical copy of the fourth: